shadetos/Social-Network-Challenge-17/README.md

 This app runs off the mongoDB database.
 It acts as a kind of social media that you interact with using routes.

-Click <a href="https://drive.google.com/file/d/1hZ0U-JHFA99XTYIQLSRVgRjG6y3w5VWa/view?usp=sharing">here</a> to take you to a demonstration video of how to use the routes!

 ## Table of Contents